fredericGette/Wp81Wiimote2/README.md

 # Wp81Wiimote2

-Other demonstration of the usage of a Wiimote with Windows Phone 8.1
+An other demonstration of the usage of a Wiimote with Windows Phone 8.1
+This time, the communication is done at the HCI level.

 See also my previous projects on the same topic:
 - [Wp81Wiimote](https://github.com/fredericGette/Wp81Wiimote)
 - [Wp81WiimoteDriver](https://github.com/fredericGette/Wp81WiimoteDriver)